 It is frustrating when your eagerly anticipated PCR data show unexpected amplicons.
 You know your primers are correct, you are certain of the amplicon length, and you definitely used the correct template.
 So what could be wrong?
+Most likely, you are facing PCR contamination.
 There can be various sources of contamination during PCR, leading to myriad observations that may require troubleshooting.
-A common observation is excessive or unexpected signal, typically caused by contamination of reagents with template, genomic DNA, or amplicons from previous reactions.
+A common observation is excessive or unexpected signal, typically caused by contamination of reagents with template, DNA contamination, or amplicon contamination.

-Below, we provide some tips to help prevent false amplification due to contamination.
+Here, we provide some essential tips on how to prevent PCR contamination.

 Use DNase to degrade genomic DNA before performing reverse transcription.
 If the aim of your experiment is to measure RNA expression, treat your RNA sample with DNase, and then heat inactivate the DNase before performing reverse transcription.